Beagle Dog Breed Information

 |Common Colors||Black and Tan, Brown White and Tan, |

 |Most Similar To||English Foxhound|

 The Beagle is a small-sized dog with a compact body.
 They were bred as a scent hound that used to track its prey following the scent.
 Although they have a history of a hunting dog, they are now popular as a family companion.

 Beagle is a small dog with big, wide-set eyes and low set, large hanging ears.
-The Beagle can adopt apartment life easily as long as it gets the required exercise regularly.
+It can adopt apartment life easily as long as it gets the required exercise regularly.
 They make a great companion for an active dog owner.

 Origin and History

-Beagle’s exact origin place and date are not traced but Greek documents describe Beagle-like dog from 400 BC.
+Beagle’s exact origin place and date are not traced but Greek documents describe Beagle-like dogs from 400 BC.
 The Romans may have brought the breed with them and bred them with local hounds.
 They were kept by people in a pack and used to track deer and hares.
-It was also called ‘the foot hound’ because the Bagle could be hunted on foot and horses were not necessary.
+It was also called ‘the foot hound’ because the Bagle could hunt on foot and horses were not necessary.

 The American Kennel Club recognized the Beagle in the hound group in 1885.
 In the United States, the National Beagle Club was formed in 1888.